Limitations of the Macaulay matrix approach for using the HHL algorithm to solve multivariate polynomial systems: Introduction

 In this paper we prove an exponential lower bound on the condition number $\kappa$ of the matrix $A$ related to the Boolean polynomial system, which shows that the quantum algorithm in~\cite{ChenGao2017} takes exponential time in the worst case.
 We also give a Grover-based brute-force search algorithm that outperforms their quantum algorithm for solving Boolean polynomial systems when there is a unique solution or all solutions have the same Hamming-weight.
 Specifically, in the unique solution case we give a simple proof that the condition number $\kappa$ is $\Omega((3n)^{h/2})$, where $h$ is the Hamming weight of the solution to the original $n$-variable Boolean polynomial system.
 Meanwhile, a simple Grover-based brute-force search algorithm over the possible assignments to the variables takes time $\bigO{\sqrt{\binom{n}{h}}}$, where $ \sqrt{\binom{n}{h}} \leq \left(\frac{en}{h} \right)^{h/2} \leq (3n)^{h/2}$.

 In fact, we give ``robust'' lower bounds on the condition number by also considering ``truncated'' QLS algorithms~\cite{harrow2009QLinSysSolver,gilyen2018QSingValTransf}.
 Namely, if the singular-values of $A$ are only inverted on a \emph{well-conditioned} subspace and the overlap of the solution $x$ with such a subspace is large enough, then a ``truncated'' QLS algorithm can provide a sufficiently accurate solution $\tilde{x}$.
-In order to give a bound on the performance of such ``truncated'' versions of the QLS algorithm, we define the concept of the \emph{truncated QLS condition number} $\kappa_b(A):=\nrm{A}\nrm{A^+ b}/\nrm{b}$,\footnote{$A^+$ stands for the pseudoinverse of $A$ or more precisely the Moore-Penrose inverse of $A$, and we use the notation $\nrm{\cdot}$ for the $\ell_2$ norm of vectors and for the corresponding induced operator norm, i.e., the spectral norm.} which is also a lower bound on $\kappa=\nrm{A}\nrm{A^+}$.
+In order to give a bound on the performance of such ``truncated'' versions of the QLS algorithm, we define the concept of the \emph{truncated QLS condition number} $\kappa_b(A):=\nrm{A}\nrm{A^+ b}/\nrm{b}$,\footnote{$A^+$ stands for the (Moore-Penrose) pseudoinverse of $A$, and $\nrm{\cdot}$ for the $\ell_2$ norm of vectors and for the corresponding induced operator norm, i.e., the spectral norm.} which is also a lower bound on $\kappa=\nrm{A}\nrm{A^+}$.
 All of our lower bounds also apply to the truncated QLS condition number, ruling out further improvement by truncated QLS algorithms.
+These results provide strong evidence that the quantum algorithm of~\cite{ChenGao2017} (at least in its original form) does not present a fatal cryptanalytic threat, and give generic tools for analyzing the strength of individual cryptosystems against this type of quantum attack.

 Finally, we refine Chen and Gao's algorithm to the point that our lower bound does not always rule out the possibility of a superpolynomial quantum speedup even for unique solutions.
 In particular, the lower bound changes from $(3n)^{h/2}$ to $2^{h/2}$ on our refined algorithm, so for $h=\Theta(\log n)$ the lower bound is only a polynomial, while the brute-force algorithm takes quasi-polynomial time.
 Thus, it is conceivable that the condition number is upper bounded by $\text{poly}(n)$ for some set of interesting input equations, potentially yielding a superpolynomial speedup.
 We leave it open to find a problem instance whose associated Macaulay matrix has a small enough condition number so that the running time of our refined quantum algorithm gives a speedup over the best classical or Grover-based algorithm.
 Such an example could result in a new type of quantum speedup and one that uses the HHL algorithm in a novel way.